Dillon-hai/stlink2/doc/man/stlink2.1.md

 # COMMAND

+help
+: get help about a command

+version
+: print stlink2 version

 probe
 : probe all programmers

-version
-: print stlink2 version

-help
-: get help about a command
+script
+: run lua script

 # SEE ALSO